Project Management Degree and Career Guide

 Are you someone who likes to work with people?
 Do you have the potential to be a leader?
 Do you enjoy working in teams?
-Then a project management degree may be a good choice for you.
-A career path in project management is exciting and non-repetitive which requires creativity, adaptability, good decision-making skills, and the willingness to continuously learn new things to overcome potential problems.
-Throughout this article, we’ll give you an overview of the degree options available in project management, employability, possible jobs/positions, and basically anything that you may need to know about this unique field of study/work.
+Then a project management degree may be the right choice for you.
+A career path in project management is exciting and non-repetitive, requiring creativity, adaptability, good decision-making skills, and the willingness to learn new things to overcome potential problems continuously.
+Throughout this article, we’ll give you an overview of the degree options available in project management, employability, possible jobs/positions, and anything you may need to know about this unique field of study/work.

 What is Project Management?

-A project is a chain of tasks that need to be done in order to reach specific goals and outcomes.
-Project managers are the focal point of any specific project.
-They oversee the whole project from the starting point to the finish line and it’s their responsibility to turn the project’s goals into achievements and deliver the project in time.
+A project is a chain of tasks that need to be done to reach specific goals and outcomes.
+Project managers are the focal point of any particular project.
+They oversee the whole project from the starting point to the finish line, and it’s their responsibility to turn the project’s goals into achievements and deliver the project in time.
 Project managers build teams and assign roles to team members based on their knowledge and skills while also guiding them.
-Project managers are the connection point between the upper management and the project’s team, they must periodically update the upper management with current project progress through various communication methods like giving presentations and writing progress reports.
+Project managers are the connection point between the upper management and the project’s team; they must periodically update the upper management with current project progress through various communication methods like giving presentations and writing progress reports.

 Duties of a project manager include: